weleoka/discdex/README.md

 Specs and options:

 * A choice of the file metadata to include in the indexing system.
-* Wildcard "*" to index all file endings currently not working.
+* When using wildcard "*" to index all file endings the filecount for each respective ending come across is not reported to user.
+One solution is a key-value pair ticker counter in the "walk_device" function.

 Security: none